workyer/NCIL-Working-Website/index.md

 {%
   include link.html
   link="research"
-  text="Find you if you or someone you know is eligible to participate in our research" icon="fas fa-arrow-right" flip=true
+  text="Find out if you or someone you know is eligible to participate in our research" icon="fas fa-arrow-right" flip=true
 %}